2004matthews/Group-Project-2-MIST-4610/README.md

 - This will help identify companies that may be trying to limit certain ingredients from their forumulas or have products that contain chemicals no longer available.
 - Capture the products and chemicals that are associated with these discontinued ingredients.

-Here we can analyze product and chemical discontinuations overtime...
+Here we can analyze product and chemical discontinuations overtime, what is the correlation between product and chemical discontinuation?
 - Track the trend of product and chemical discontinuations overtime to see if there is a an increase or decrease in the use chemicals that have been discontinued.
 - This can show if certain years saw a significant discontinuations of chemicals, possibly due to regulatory changes or pressure from consumers in the marketplace.

-Analyze the correlation between product and chemical discontinuation...
 - We can observe the relationship between when products were discontinued and when the chemicals in those products were discontinued.
 - Do products tend to be discontinued after the chemicals are phased out?